LeoEstevao/learning-git/01-git-intro.md

 >	On git bash:
 	ssh-keygen

->Then we'll paste that key in the file, and use it to give permission to access our github:
+>Then we'll copy that key of the file, and use it to give permission to access our github:
 >	Directory:
 	User/.ssh/id_rsa.pub